manasiumn37/CNNergy/README.md

 In order to run each of the main.m files listed above in 5-8, keep the main.m files and the "Analytical_Model.m" file in the same directory.

 After running each of the main.m files listed above in 5-8, the energy values required to process each layer of that CNN will be plotted in a figure as well as the energy results will be written in a .txt file)

-9. Clock_Tree_Power.m -- This file implements the model to estimate the power consumption by the clock network.

-10. Analytical_Model.m -- This is the function which implements the analytical CNN energy model.
-Details about the function are provided below.

 ## The function: Analytical_Model.m